Zhakarii

 Delving deep underground, she began to see signs of the void.
 In her excitement and anticipation however, she didn't even notice the faint sound of drums, or the twitching of her tail until the portal came within sight, and the drums rose to a crescendo.

-When she came to, the drums were silent, but nevertheless her body was changed.
-Her fur had become black as night, and the warding symbol glowed a soft blue on her chest.
-Additional blue lines shone on other parts of her as well, similar to, yet unlike, the blue lightning scars that a true dro-m'athra bore.
-A nearby pool of water revealed glowing azure eyes as well, though not the soulless gaze of a Bent Cat.
-Her improvised ward seemed to have worked, though incompletely.
-Regardless, she was still herself, and still whole, despite the changes to her appearance, and the darkness that yet remained within her.
+When she came to, the drums were silenced, but her body remained.. different.
+Her fur had become black as night, and her hair pale as the moons.
+The warding symbol between her breasts retained its soft blue glow, as did the rest of the markings she had etched into herself, their azure light almost mimicing the blue lightning scars that a true dro-m'athra bore.
+A nearby pool of water revealed glowing azure eyes as well, though they did not exhibit the soulless gaze of a Bent Cat.
+Her improvised ritual seemed to have stopped her transformation, though it had not reversed the changes already wrought on her physical form.
+Regardless, she still felt like herself; still whole, despite the changes to her appearance, and despite the darkness that yet remained within her.

-Leaving the caves behind, she spent a fortnight in seclusion, meditating under the moons and examining herself and what changes the partial transformation had wrought.
-A bit of experimentation revealed she could draw on that darkness that remained, harnessing it to transform her limbs, call forth minor shades for short periods, or even with enough concentration call forth a blast of the dro-m'athra soulfire that constantly burns in their soulless eyes.
+Leaving the caves behind, she spent a fortnight in seclusion, meditating under the moons and examining herself and learning what changes the partial transformation had wrought.
+A bit of experimentation revealed she could draw on that darkness that remained, harnessing it to transform her limbs, call forth minor shades from the Great Dark for short periods, or even with enough concentration call forth a blast of the dro-m'athra soulfire that constantly leaks from their empty eyes.
+She also unintentionally found she could reconstitute herself from otherwise fatal blows, much as the rumors she had heard of a hero nicknamed the "Vestige" who had taken part in the recent assault on Coldharbor.

 Zerith's story was similar to her own, having lost a loved one to Namira.
 His Hidden Moon techniques fascinated her as well, with how tantalizingly similar they were to her own self-taught necromantic knowledge.
 While helping him complete the unfinished business that Azurah had sent him back for, the two grew close, calling each other "tamiit" - though for Zhakarii at least, it was more than that; for her, it grew into love.